neural-noob-suite/gather-images/README.md

-# ml-gather
+# gather-images

-This repo contains scripts to help gathering/labeling data for ML.
+This repo contains scripts to help gathering/labeling images for ML.
+Read the scripts to learn more about them

 ```
 pip install -r requirements.txt